by Poliklinika Malić · Zagreb, Croatia

 Can fillers replace a facelift?

-Surgery and fillers address entirely different problems.
++Surgery and fillers address entirely different problems.
 Fillers add volume but cannot return tissue to where it originally belonged.
 Over time, we clearly see that fillers often mask the problem rather than solve it — and cumulative use can lead to an unnatural, "puffy" appearance.
 A facelift addresses the structural cause of ageing and delivers results lasting 10 to 15 years.
+When you consider the cumulative cost of fillers over 5 to 10 years — a facelift is usually more cost-effective, and the result incomparably more natural and lasting.

 What is the difference between Deep Plane and classic SMAS lifting?